daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 [comment]: <> (2024EE)

+**Email**

+- For specific questions comments about your degree scheme and requirements, is best to contact the Building One 'help desk', or the appropriate help desk for your degree.

+- If you have a question about course material or coverage which other students will be interested in, please post this on the forum.
+If you email me I may respond by asking you to post this on the form.

+- If you have a specific question that needs private attention then email me and I will try to respond.
+However, if it is a longer question I may ask you to come to my office hours or schedule a time to meet.

 [comment]: <> (101BB)

 - Ask questions and make comments on the forum [LINK](http://vle.exeter.ac.uk/mod/forum/view.php?id=535415), I will monitor it